BarendBester/Covid19-Data-Analysis/README.md

 # Data Analysis of Coronavirus (Covid-19) Deaths
 ## Covid Data Analysis
 ### This project analyses data from covid infections, vaccinations, and deaths
-- Which had the highest infection percentage?
+- Which countries had the highest infection percentage?
 - Which countries had the lowest infection rate?
 - Were countries that are getting vaccinated effected less by death ratio?